connected-web/pnpfos/README.md

 ### client-id

-- **Description**: OAuth client ID used to fetch the OpenAPI spec from a URL
+- **Description**: OAuth client ID used to generate an API access token
 - **Required**: Yes if using openapi-spec-url

 ### client-secret

-- **Description**: OAuth client secret used to fetch the OpenAPI spec from a URL
+- **Description**: OAuth client secret used to generate an API access token
 - **Required**: Yes if using openapi-spec-url

 ### oauth-token-endpoint

-- **Description**: OAuth token endpoint used to fetch an access token for fetching the OpenAPI spec from a URL
+- **Description**: OAuth token endpoint used to generate an API access token
 - **Required**: Yes if using openapi-spec-url

 ### package-id